123456687548/vanish/README.md

 It stops the server from sending specific packets to other players that notify their client that you exist on this server.

 # Features:
-- Invisible (The game of the other players don't get any informations of your pressence)
+- Invisible (The game of the other players don't get any information of your presence)
 - No hacked Client can see you
 - In Server list fake amount of players online
 - Not showing up in the playerlist
-- You make no sound, exept while destroying blocks
+- You make no sound, except while destroying blocks
 - Fake join/leave message
-- Overwrites /list command so it doesn't show vanished players
+- Overwrites /list command, so it doesn't show vanished players
-- Overwrites /msg command so you cannot be messaged by other players
+- Overwrites /msg command, so you cannot be messaged by other players

 # Usage:
 /vanish